By Glen C. Strathy

 Here's one additional creativity tip of my own...

-Sometimes when people start writing, they try to write what they think they "should" write, rather than what interests them.
+Sometimes when people start writing, they try to write what they think they "should" write, rather than what they have a genuine passion for.

 For example, if you were an English major in university, you may have accepted the notion that literary fiction is the only genre worthy of being written.

-However, it may be that your real talent and passion lies in romance or children's writing, or some plot-driven genre that you have been taught to look down your nose at.
+However, it may be that your real talent and passion lies in writing romance, children's stories, or some plot-driven genre that you have been taught to look down your nose at.
 So what?
-Genre fiction pays more anyway, so go ahead and write what interests you, what you'll have fun writing.
+Genre fiction pays more anyway, so go ahead and write what interests you.
+Write what you'll have fun writing.

 Or the reverse could be true.
 Maybe you love Westerns or SF and they are what you think you want to write.
-But then you find your stories leaning far closer towards more literary styles and themes.
+But then you find your stories leaning towards literary fiction.
 So what?
-Maybe your SF novel is too literary for some genre fans, but it might win accolades from literary critics and usher in a trend towards more sophisticated genre writing.
+Maybe your SF novel is too literary for some genre fans, but it might win accolades from critics and readers who like that kind of story.

 In other words, don't deny your own interests, talents, and passions.
 Embrace them.
 And be willing to explore genres you've neglected until now.
 You may discover that some interest you more than you expect.

-You have to be enthusiastic about a story to finish it.
+You have to be enthusiastic about what you're writing or you just won't finish it.
+That is especially if you are writing a long work, such as a novel.
 So write what you love, whatever it is.
 If you love it, most likely others will too.